 “Fourth, they map the mystery.
 I ask them to include at least three clues and a red herring.

 “Just like reading mysteries, writing them requires critical thinking.
 Do the clues clearly lead to the solution?
 Do the red herrings provide just the right amount of obscurity?
 Does the dialogue provide insight to the characters and move the plot along?
-I’ve found that my students grow as thinkers and writers with this activity.”
+I’ve found that my students grow as thinkers and writers with this activity.
+They also apply strategies for improving narrative writing.”

 “Very impressive!” said Ms. Sneed.
 “This mystery writing activity is challenging.
 But the graphic organizers will help my students get there.
 I’m in!”

 “Hmm,” she thought.
-“A few of my students may have trouble with the full-blown mapped mystery.
+“A few of my students may have trouble with the full-blown mapped detective story.
 I think I’ll use this fun project for differentiation.”

-As she continued to peruse the unit, she found something else: puzzle pictures.
+As she continued to peruse the mystery writing activities, she found something else: puzzle pictures.
 This activity would take minimal class time, encourage critical thinking, and would fill that empty bulletin board in her classroom.
 Ms. Sneed jotted down the steps.

 - Select a photo.
 (It can be cut from a magazine or printed.)